Man Who Allegedly Reached Out to Girls Online Is Accused of Sexual Assault; LAPD Seeks More Victims

 A man accused of reaching out to underage girls on social media has been arrested on suspicion of sexually assaulting a minor and LAPD officials are looking for more victims, police said Monday.

-Markell Rowland, 25, was arrested on Nov.
+Markell Rowland, 25, was arrested in Hollywood on Nov.
 5 on suspicion of oral copulation, unlawful sex with a minor, assault with intent to commit oral copulation and making criminal threats, according to a news release from the Los Angeles Police Department.

-Officials did not provide any details about the alleged assault or the victim.
+Detective Lesley Perkins did not provide any details about the alleged assault or the victim except that the victim is a girl.

 Rowland remains in custody for a parole violation hold.
 Bail for the current charges has been set at $225,000.